Sean Bouchard Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.7 K/9 to lead MLB.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.88).

-- Twins pitchers combine to give up 186 total home runs at a clip of 1.2 per game (to rank 13th in baseball).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (192 total, 1.2 per game).

-- In his most recent appearance on Sunday against the Los Angeles Angels, the right-hander tossed six innings, allowing three earned runs while surrendering seven hits.
+- The righty last pitched on Tuesday against the Oakland Athletics, when he threw five scoreless innings while giving up two hits.

-- The 27-year-old has amassed an ERA of 4.31, with 11 strikeouts per nine innings, in 28 games this season.
-Opponents have a .243 batting average against him.
+- The 28-year-old has an ERA of 3.53, with 9 strikeouts per nine innings, in 25 games this season.
+Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.